 I often hear, “I can’t grow orchids.”

-You may lose the blooms but that is better than losing the orchid all together so remove it from the pot, carefully take off the moss and let it dry.
+You may lose the blooms by changing the media but that is better than losing the orchid all together, so remove it from the pot, carefully take off the moss and let it dry.
 Than repot in dry media and give it a little water, less than a half cup.

 If you find the orchid seems too wet, slightly pull it out of the pot and let the air get to it.
-Let is dry out before watering again.
+Let it dry out before watering again.
 Some roots do not absorb the water as much as others.
-Each Cymbidium is different, so one may want to be watered every ten days and the other may want every 12 days.
-Here in Idaho, they stay moist for about 12 days on average.
+Each orchid is different, so one may want to be watered every four days and the other may want every seven days.
+Here in Idaho, they stay moist for about seven days on average.
 Mine are inside in August due to heat fluctuations.

 Always check your media, deep down inside.
 When you figure out what the individual plant needs and wants, they you have the watering regime.